What is money laundering?

 Money laundering presupposes that an original offence has been committed.
 Money laundering relates to any economic benefit that is gained via this predicate offence.
 Consequently, money laundering is a criminal act.

-The fight against Money laundering in Luxembourg
+The fight against money laundering in Luxembourg

 In developing an international financial centre, Luxembourg became aware at a very early stage of the need to prevent the use of financial circuits for unlawful purposes.
 While initially designed to fight money laundering linked to drug trafficking, Luxembourg legislation today criminalises all offences recommended by the Financial Action Task Force (FATF).

-Luxembourg anti-Money laundering legislation
+Luxembourg anti-money laundering legislation

 Luxembourg legislation foresees very strict access conditions for those wishing to exercise a financial sector activity.
-Moreover, professional secrecy in Luxembourg does not protect those that commit criminal offences, since this secrecy is non-invocable in penal matters.
+Moreover, professional secrecy in Luxembourg does not protect those that commit criminal offences, since this secrecy is non-invocable in criminal matters.
 Financial sector cooperation with legal and administrative authorities exists on various levels and includes the obligation to report any fact that is perceived as an indication of money laundering.

 The cooperation with authorities, specifically in the fight against the financing of terrorism, intensified further after the 9/11 attacks.
 Thus, the law of 12 August 2003 on the repression of terrorism and its financing introduced the financing of terrorism into the penal code and extended the definition of Money laundering by including terrorism and the financing of terrorism in the list of primary offences.